thunderkeys/StealthFork/README.md

 ---

 ## Raising Issues
-If you encounter any issues or have suggestions for improvements, please report them via the Issues section on the Git repository.
+If you encounter any issues, please report them via the Issues section on the Git repository.

-Be as detailed as possible,include steps to reproduce, and relevant images or screenshots.
+Be as detailed as possible, include steps to reproduce, and relevant images or screenshots.

 Your feedback helps improve the Stealth Fork for everyone!